Ericsson/codechecker/docs/user_guide.md

 To view the results CodeChecker sever needs to be started.

 ~~~~~~~~~~~~~~~~~~~~~
-CodeChecker server -w ~/codes/package/checker_ws/ --dbport 8764 --dbaddress localhost --view-port 11443
+CodeChecker server -w ~/codes/package/checker_ws/ --dbport 5432 --dbaddress localhost
 ~~~~~~~~~~~~~~~~~~~~~

-After the server has started open the outputed link to the browser (localhost:11443 in this example).
+After the server has started open the outputed link to the browser (localhost:8001 in this example).

 ~~~~~~~~~~~~~~~~~~~~~
 [11318] - WARNING!
 No suppress file was given, suppressed results will be only stored in the database.
 [11318] - Checking for database
 [11318] - Database is not running yet
 [11318] - Starting database
-[11318] - Waiting for client requests on [localhost:11443]
+[11318] - Waiting for client requests on [localhost:8001]
 ~~~~~~~~~~~~~~~~~~~~~

 ### Run CodeChecker distributed in a cluster